olle/contessa/README.md

   .
   ..
   [some.gif]ede542cb-f8ec1d4.gif
-  $ mv data/dropbox/[some.gif]ede542cb-f8ec1d4.gif .
 ```

-The _dropped_ file will be picked up by Contessa and handled.
+The dropped file will be picked up by Contessa and handled.
 The response is
 then written back as a marker-file, which the user must take care of, and clean
 out manually.
+Any response marker-files will of course be ignored by Contessa.

 Design &amp; Idea
 -----------------